cumbof/MetaSBT/README.md

 Please visit the official [wiki](https://github.com/cumbof/MetaSBT/wiki) to get started.

-> :warning: _This is still under development and some features may produce errors or unexpected results.
-You may also want to look at the [Contributing](https://github.com/cumbof/MetaSBT#contributing) and [Support](https://github.com/cumbof/MetaSBT#support) sections in case you will encounter a bug_
+> **Note**
+> Are you interested in using our software and databases, or you want to build your own private database, but you do not have enough computational resources?
+Get in touch with us, we are always happy to collaborate!

 ## Credits